hydrogen-css/hydrogen/info/roadmap.md

 - gradients work as font colors
 - flex-items can now be set to fill
 - most attributes now accept CSS values for things
+- adds "offset" as an alt for location

 ## Optimizations
 - removed layer count from config because layer accepts any value